 Content

-Insider tip: If you want to avoid the hustle and bustle, visit the Elbstrand in the early morning hours.
-The sunrise over the Elbe bathes the scenery in magical light, and you will have the beach almost to yourself. |
+Secret tip: If you want to escape the hustle and bustle, visit the Elbe beach in the early hours of the morning.
+The sunrise over the Elbe bathes the scenery in a magical light and you have the beach almost to yourself

-Tip: Use the ferry line 62 from the Landungsbrücken to Övelgönne.
-With an HVV ticket, you can enjoy the ride without additional costs and simultaneously take a small harbor tour. |
+Tip: Take the line 62 ferry from the Landungsbrücken to Övelgönne.
+With an HVV ticket, you can enjoy the journey at no extra cost and get a short harbour tour at the same time.

 Discover the most beautiful sights of Hamburg ⇒